rainbowphysics/PyTower/README.md

 # PyTower 0.1.0
 High-level Python API for editing/generating Tower Unite maps.

-## Important Notice:
-#### This API is not officially affiliated with PixelTail Games nor Tower Unite, please do not ask for help regarding tooling/scripts in the official Discord server nor on the official forums, except for in the megathread or in any other relevant threads.
-#### Any tools/scripts posted or shared in this repository are not officially affiliated with PixelTail Games nor Tower Unite.
-They are unofficial tools created by the community for the purpose of making community content and maps.
-#### Be safe when downloading tool scripts from the internet.
-Always look them over before adding them to the tools folder.
-If you can't understand how a tool script works, or if it looks sketchy, do not use it and report it.

 ## Installation Instructions
 1. Download Rust (latest nightly build): https://www.rust-lang.org/tools/install
 2. (On Windows) Download Git Bash: https://git-scm.com/download/win